Separable commutative algebras and Galois theory in stable homotopy theories: Chromatic homotopy theory

 Note that in this case there is no difference between weak finite covers and finite covers since the unit object is compact by~(\ref{eq-affiness}).
 Finally, the (weak) finite covers have already been classified by Mathew in~\cite{Mathew2016}*{Theorem 10.4} by the \'etale fundamental group $\pi_1^{\mathrm{\acute{e}t}}(X)$.
 It is only left to argue that all separable commutative algebras in $\QCoh(\mathfrak{X})$ with underlying perfect module have finite degree.
 To this end pick an \'etale cover $\spec(R) \to X$ and observe that the corresponding pullback functor $\QCoh(\mathfrak{X})^\dual\to \Perf{\mathcal{O}^{top}(\spec(R))}$ is conservative.
 As any separable algebra in the target of the pullback functor has finite degree by Theorem~\ref{thm-sep-even-periodic}, it follows from~\cite{Balmer2014}*{Theorem 3.7(b)} that the same is true for any separable algebra in $\QCoh(\mathfrak{X})^\dual$. \end{proof}

-\begin{example}[Periodic topological modular forms] Let $M_{ell}$ denote the moduli stack of elliptic curves; this comes with an affine flat map $M_{ell}\to M_{\mathrm{FG}}$, see for instance the proof of~\cite{MathewLennart}*{Theorem 7.2}.
-Goerss-Hopkins-Miller-Lurie constructed an even periodic refinement $\mathcal{O}^{top}$ on $M_{ell}$ whose $\E_\infty$-ring of global section is the spectrum of topological modular forms $\mathrm{TMF}$.
-By~\cite{Mathew2016}*{Theorem 10.1}, the Galois group of $\mathrm{TMF}$ is trivial so by Theorem~\ref{thm-even-ref-DM}, we find that the only separable commutative algebras with underling perfect module over $\mathrm{TMF}$ are those of the form $\mathrm{TMF}^{\times n}$ for $n\in \N$. \end{example}

-\begin{example}[Non-periodic topological modular forms II] As a variation of the previous example, we can consider $\overline{M_{ell}}$, the compactification of the moduli stack $M_{ell}$.
-As discussed in~\cite{MathewLennart}*{Section 7}, Goerss-Hopkins-Miller-Lurie's theorem gives an even periodic refinement $\mathcal{O}^{top}$ on $\overline{M_{ell}}$ whose $\E_\infty$-ring of global section is the spectrum $\mathrm{Tmf}$.
+\begin{example}[Non-periodic topological modular forms] We consider $\overline{M_{ell}}$, the compactification of the moduli stack $M_{ell}$ of elliptic curves.
+As discussed in ~\cite{MathewLennart}*{Section 7}, work of Goerss-Hopkins-Miller-Lurie gives an even periodic refinement $\mathcal{O}^{top}$ on $\overline{M_{ell}}$ whose $\mathbb E_\infty$-ring of global section is the spectrum $\mathrm{Tmf}$ of non-connective, non-periodic topological modular forms.
 The proof of~\cite{MathewLennart}*{Theorem 7.2} shows that the map $\overline{M_{{ell}}}\to M_{\mathrm{FG}}$ is quasi-affine.
-Combining this with~\cite{Mathew2016}*{Corollary 10.5(1)} we find that the only separable commutative algebras with perfect underlying module over $\mathrm{Tmf}$ are those of the form $\mathrm{Tmf}^{\times n}$ for $n\in \N$. \end{example}
+We can now base change to $\Z_{(p)}$ for some prime number $p\neq 2$ and obtain $\mathrm{Tmf}_{(p)}$ as the $\mathbb E_\infty$-ring of global sections.
+Combining Theorem \ref{thm-even-ref-DM} with~\cite{Mathew2016}*{Corollary 10.5(1)} we find that the separable commutative algebras with perfect underlying module over $\mathrm{Tmf}_{(p)}$ are classified by the \'etale fundamental group of $\Z_{(p)}$. \end{example}

-\begin{example}[$KO$-theory] As discussed in~\cite{MathewLennart}*{Example 6.1}, there is an affine flat map $B \Z/2\to M_{\mathrm{FG}}$ sending a one-dimensional torus to its formal completion.
-The conjugation action on the complex $K$-theory spectrum $KU$ allows one to construct an even periodic refinement of the above map, whose $\E_\infty$-ring of global section is the real $K$-theory spectrum $KO$.
-Therefore by Theorem~\ref{thm-even-ref-DM}, the only separable algebras with underlying perfect module over $KO$ are the finite covers.
-By~\cite{Mathew2016}*{Corollary 10.5(2)} these are precisely those of the form $KO^{\times n} \times KU^{\times m}$ for $n,m\in \N$.